-Successful completion of the ServSafe Manager Exam with a passing score (either a current certificate or completion of the exam and award of the certificate completed in APN 761) is required to move into APN 780 and continue in the MSAN-Dietetics Focus program.
+Successful completion of the ServSafe Manager Exam with a passing score (either a current certificate or completion of the exam and award of the certificate completed in APN 761) is required to move into APN 780 and continue in the MSAN-Dietetics program.

-Capstone Courses
+Capstone Course

-The capstone course will culminate in a proposal of and explanation for new research, a proposal to modify current policy or practice, or a proposal to research, develop and/or implement new approaches to the management and treatment of a nutrition or wellness concern.
-This course requires departmental permission for registration, including approval of student research questions and prospectus for your capstone research proposal project.
-The work for the prospectus begins the semester preceding the capstone, and it is critical that you begin the work with the faculty mentor as early as possible.
+The capstone course spans over a 16-week semester (AB term) and will culminate in a proposal of and explanation for new research, a proposal to modify current policy or practice, or a proposal to research, develop and/or implement new approaches to the management and treatment of a nutrition or wellness concern.
+The capstone course requires departmental permission for registration, including approval of student research questions and prospectus for the capstone research proposal project.
+The work for the prospectus begins the semester preceding the capstone, and it is critical that students begin the work with the faculty mentor as early as possible.